Table of Contents

 It is important to get as many of the vitamins and minerals you need as possible from food.
 Nutrients found in food are better for your body than nutrients found in supplements.
 While supplements do not replace a well-balanced diet, they can help you get the additional micronutrients you need.
 Supplements include vitamins, minerals, herbs, and other related products used to boost the amount of nutrients in your diet.
 Supplements are available in pill, capsule, tablet, powder, or liquid form.

-Speak to your health care provider and see a registered dietician for a nutritional evaluation.
+Speak to your healthcare provider and see a registered dietician for a nutritional evaluation.
 They can help you determine what combination of diet changes and supplements you need.

-Here are some basic recommendations:
+Here are some common supplements:

-• Multivitamins should be taken with food and a full glass of water to help your body absorb (soak up) the vitamins and prevent stomach upset
+- A daily multivitamin/multimineral supplement (without extra iron) taken with food and a full glass of water to help your body absorb (soak up) the vitamins and prevent stomach upset

-• Because women are at higher risk for bone disease, make sure you are getting 1,000 milligrams of calcium (1,200 milligrams if you are over 50) from food or supplements each day.
+- Because women are at higher risk for bone disease, make sure you are getting 1,000 milligrams of calcium (1,200 milligrams if you are over age 50) from food or supplements each day.
 If you are a vegan, you may need to be extra careful about getting enough calcium.
 Women who are menopausal (no longer have menstrual periods) do not have the estrogen levels to support new bone growth.

-• Iron may be too low in women, especially during their menstrual periods.
+- Iron may be too low in women, especially during their menstrual periods.
 This can lead to anemia.
-However, people living with HIV should not take extra iron without talking to their health care provider.
+However, people living with HIV should not take extra iron without talking to their healthcare provider.

-• If you are planning to get pregnant, speak to your health care provider about prescription pregnancy vitamins that contain folic acid.
-Folic acid needs to be taken before becoming pregnant, since that vitamin is most important during the first six to eight weeks of pregnancy to protect the developing baby’s nervous system.
+- If you are planning to get pregnant, speak to your healthcare provider about prescription pregnancy vitamins that contain folic acid.
+Folic acid needs to be taken before becoming pregnant, since that vitamin is most important during the first six to eight weeks of pregnancy to protect the developing baby's nervous system.

-• Alpha-lipoic acid: for its antioxidant properties and as a treatment for diabetic neuropathy.
+- Alpha-lipoic acid: for its antioxidant properties and as a treatment for diabetic neuropathy.
 Suggested dose: 20-50 mg per day for general antioxidant properties, 200-300 mg per day for diabetic neuropathy.
 Reportedly tolerated well up to 600 mg per day.

-• Carnitine (also called acetyl-L-carnitine): to support proper metabolism.
+- Carnitine (also called acetyl-L-carnitine): to support proper metabolism.
 It may also help with neuropathy.
 Suggested dose: 500 mg to 3000 mg (3 g) per day.

-• Coenzyme Q10: acts as an antioxidant and supports immune function.
+- Coenzyme Q10: acts as an antioxidant and supports immune function.
 Suggested dose: 30-200 mg per day.

-• Cysteine (also called N-acetyl-L-cysteine, or NAC): the body converts cysteine to glutathione, a powerful antioxidant.
-Suggested dose of NAC: 500 mg per day to start; people living with HIV may take up to 4,000 mg per day, under your health care provider's supervision.
+- Cysteine (also called N-acetyl-L-cysteine, or NAC): the body converts cysteine to glutathione, a powerful antioxidant.
+Suggested dose of NAC: 500 mg per day to start; people living with HIV may take up to 4,000 mg per day, under your healthcare provider's supervision.

-• Probiotic supplements: these contain "healthy bacteria" such as acidophilus to support digestion and immune health.
+- Probiotic supplements: these contain "healthy bacteria" such as acidophilus to support digestion and immune health.
 They are found naturally in yoghurt, fermented fruits and vegetables and kombucha, but can also be taken as supplements.
 Having healthy bacteria in your gut helps your body absorb more nutrients and make the most of what you eat.
 A suggested dose of Lactobacillus acidophilus (L. acidophilus), one of the most common probiotics, is one to two billion colony-forming units (CFUs).
 The dose depends on the health condition that is treated.
-Those using probiotics may take as many as 15 billion CFUs per day for intestinal health under their health care provider's supervision.
+Those using probiotics may take as many as 15 billion CFUs per day for intestinal health under their healthcare provider's supervision.

-• Omega-3 fatty acids: these are found naturally in fish, nuts, seeds, and vegetable oils, but can also be taken as supplements.
+- Omega-3 fatty acids: these are found naturally in fish, nuts, seeds, and vegetable oils, but can also be taken as supplements.
 Research among people living with HIV has shown that taking omega-3 fatty acid supplements was associated with lower levels of triglycerides (which can cause heart disease) and a marker for inflammation.

-Because of the potential for side effects and interactions with medications, supplements should be taken only under the supervision of a knowledgeable health care provider.
+Because of the potential for side effects and interactions with medications, supplements should be taken only under the supervision of a knowledgeable healthcare provider.

 Deciding which supplements to take can be difficult and confusing because there are so many different kinds on the market.
 Try not to choose based on price, fancy or expensive packaging, or product promises.
 Instead, read the label to see what is really inside.

 Micronutrients are essential to your body's healthy functioning.
 However, making sure you get enough nutrients without taking too much can be tricky.
-Speak to your health care provider or a dietician who knows about HIV about the supplements you should or are planning to take and possible side effects or interactions with your HIV drugs.
+Speak to your healthcare provider or a dietician who knows about HIV about the supplements you should or are planning to take and possible side effects or interactions with your HIV drugs.